I'm the guy on the left.

 The other reason that humanism needn’t be embarrassed by its overlap with utilitarianism is that this approach to ethics has an impressive track record of improving human welfare.
 The classical utilitarians—Cesare Beccaria, Jeremy Bentham, and John Stuart Mill—laid out arguments against slavery, sadistic punishment, cruelty to animals, the criminalization of homosexuality, and the subordination of women which carried the day.
 Even advanced on utilitarian grounds.
 And, at least so far, Utility Monsters and rabbit gratification factories have not turned out to be a problem.

-Also, I like the idea of "monsters" as representations of our fears and weaknesses as thematically approached and popularized by Lady Gaga as "the way that fame is a monster in society" but also its many pitfalls as iconographic monsters.
+Also, I like the idea of "monsters" as representations of our fears and weaknesses as popularized by Lady Gaga as "the way that fame is a monster in society" but also its many pitfalls.
 It's a good reminder that it's better to be safe than famous.
-And, in yet another example of art influencing science, some scientists have named a species of fern after Lady Gaga's formulation:
+In another example of art influencing science, some scientists have named a species of fern after Lady Gaga's formulation.

 IRC: jclinton on GIMPNet, Freenode (not on there very often, these days)